Transit Through Iran – Multimodal Cargo Transit Services by SASCO

 Customs and Compliance Workflow

 Iranian transit requires strict adherence to regulations.
-SASCO handles all compliance stages:
+SASCO handles all compliance stages in coordination with Iran customs clearance:

 • Cargo type verification prior to entry